 Trend market spread betting is useful as it allows you to track a financial market regardless of whether you are going long or short.
 Yet, it’s best to decide on a timeframe to watch before placing a bet and remain vigilant as trends can change instantly.

 A forex pair is on an uptrend.
 You open a long bet position by buying the forex pair.
 If the data indicates the market is going to reverse, or you reach your desired profit level, you sell the forex pair and make a profit.

 If the forex pair were in a downtrend, you would sell and open a short-spread betting position.

+Breakout spread betting strategies come from the idea that key price points can be viewed as an indicator of a rise in volatility or price movement.
 The aim is to enter a trend as early as possible in anticipation of the asset price breaking out.
 If you come in at the correct time, you can take advantage of the trend from start to end.

 Technical indicators used to identify resistance and support levels by spread bettors include: